elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 One can use *i-bem.js* as a part of full stack of BEM-tools.
 In this case it is convinient to create a project based on [project-stub](http://github.com/bem/project-stub/) template repository, which automatically installs the dependent libraries.

-If one doesn't plan on using other technologies of BEM-platform, one can copy the bem-core library code to the current project.
+If one doesn't plan on using other technologies of BEM platform, one can copy the bem-core library code to the current project.

-## Build ##
+##Build##

 According to BEM methodology web development is modular: each block is programmed separately.
 The final sourcecode of web pages is formed from the separate blocks code by use of **build** proceedures.

-In a file system it is convenient to represent a block as a catalog, and the implementation of a block in each of the technologies as a separate file:
+In a file system it is convenient to represent a block as a catalog / catalog -> derictory [проверить у Ширшина), and the implementation of a block in each of the technologies as a separate file:

     desktop.blocks/
         my-block/
             my-block.css